-Progressive Web Apps abbreviated as PWAs are an advanced form of responsive websites that act as mobile apps, seamlessly serve web pages in a users’ browser so they can have a mobile app-like experience.
+Progressive Web Apps, also called PWAs, are an advanced form of responsive websites that act like native apps or mobile apps.
+PWAs serve web pages in a users’ browser seamlessly so they can have a mobile app-like experience.
 PWAs have an app like UX, delivered through the web with advanced technologies to optimize the user experience.
 Get to know all about progressive web apps.

-Mobile applications, also known as mobile apps, are software programs developed for devices such as smartphones as well as tablets.
+Native apps, on the other hand, are software programs developed for devices such as smartphones as well as tablets.
 These mobile apps are developed separately for iOS and Android devices.
 Native apps use a wide range of functionality that varies from device to device.
 Users can download these mobile apps via device-specific app stores.

 Pros of Progressive Web Apps (PWAs)

-PWAs save cache in the web browser and allow users to keep on browsing even without an internet connection that potentially increases user engagement and availability.
-This feature enables the saving of information that was last accessed online by the user.
+PWAs save cache in the web browser and enable users to keep on browsing even without an internet connection that increases user engagement and availability.
+This feature allows for the saving of information that was last accessed online by the user.

-Unlike mobile applications, PWAs do not require any installation.
-Users do not have to go through any app stores to download progressive web apps.
-Users can save PWAs icons on their respective devices, just like a mobile app, but without any download.
+Unlike native mobile applications, PWAs do not require any installation.
+Users do not have to go through any app stores to install progressive web apps.
+Users can save PWAs icons on their respective devices that will work just like a mobile app, but without any download.

 Cons of Progressive Web Apps (PWAs)

-In comparison to mobile apps, PWAs don’t have all the features.
-For instance, PWAs do not have access to features like Bluetooth, contacts, browser bookmarks, calendars, and more.
-Moreover, they consume more battery than usual mobile apps as they fetch all the data in real-time from the server.
+In comparison to native apps, PWAs don’t have all the features.
+For example – PWAs do not have access to features like Bluetooth, contacts, browser bookmarks, calendars, and more.
+Also, they consume more battery than usual mobile apps as they fetch all the data in real-time from the server.

 Compatibility with iOS

-Many features of PWAs are not compatible with iOS such as, push notifications (however, available for Android devices), touch Id, face Id, ARKit, Bluetooth, beacons, altimeter sensor, as well as battery information which makes PWAs less considerable.
+Many features of PWAs are not compatible with iOS, such as push notifications (however, available for Android devices), touch Id, face Id, ARKit, Bluetooth, beacons, altimeter sensor, as well as battery information which makes PWAs less considerable.

 Limited Support of Web Browsers

-It is a belief that PWAs are mainly Android-centric, thus they are not supported by all web browsers.
+It is believed that PWAs are mainly Android-centric; thus, they are not supported by all web browsers.
 Safari and IE do not support PWAs.
-Being the leading web browser in the US, having only PWAs might lead you towards losing a massive mobile app audience.
+Also, Safari being the leading mobile web browser in the US, having only PWAs might lead you towards losing a massive mobile app audience.

-Being platform-centric, mobile apps are developed and optimized keeping only that specific platform in view.
-Thus, mobile apps work faster and provide a supreme level of performance compared to PWAs.
-Because data is already stored on a device, the app loads faster than users’ expectations and give users the best-ever experience.
+Being platform-centric, native apps are developed and optimized only as per the specific platform.
+Therefore, mobile apps work faster and provide a supreme level of performance compared to PWAs.
+Because data is already stored on a device, the app loads more quickly than users’ expectations and give users the best-ever experience.

-Users want to access all the features right away on their smartphones or other devices, and a minor bug or other issues drastically decrease customer engagement.
-However, mobile apps are built-in regards to hardware’s specific technical capabilities where the interface gets smoothly combined with smartphones that create an enjoyable user experience.
+Users want to access all the features right away on their smartphones or other devices, and a minor bug can result in a poor experience.
+Thus, native mobile apps are built-in regards to hardware’s specific technical capabilities where the interface gets smoothly combined with smartphones that create an enjoyable user experience.

 High-Cost Development and Maintenance

-The development of mobile apps requires well-versed developers, which adds to the time and immense cost.
-Besides, mobile app development requires different codes for different platforms.
-Along with this, the mobile apps also require high maintenance cost in comparison to PWAs.
+The development of mobile apps requires skilled developers, which adds to the time and immense cost.
+Also, native mobile app development requires separate codes for iOS and Android.
+Along with this, mobile apps require high maintenance costs in comparison to PWAs.

-Different types of developers are available for different platforms, and they all do not maintain the same quality.
-Thus, it becomes difficult for you to find a proficient developer and development technology for building their mobile apps, result in inconsistency in the quality.
+There are different types of developers available for iOS and Android, and they all do not maintain the same quality.
+Therefore, it becomes challenging for you to find a proficient developer and development technology for building mobile apps, resulting in inconsistent quality.

-Customer satisfaction is above all in any business, and mobile apps are no exception.
+Customer satisfaction is, above all, in any business, and mobile apps are no exception.
 Building a mobile app that has unsatisfying customer support leaves a bad experience on users.
-Thus, it becomes essential for you to provide quality customer support to attain maximum customer engagement on your app becomes vital.
+Thus, providing quality customer support to attain maximum customer engagement on your app becomes vital.
 However, it lacks in native mobile apps.

-Based on the mentioned pros and cons of PWAs and mobile apps, it becomes easy for you to make the right choice as per your suitability.
-Your business has these two options PWAs and mobile apps to deliver a seamless experience to your users with different strengths as well as weaknesses, all you need to do is to make a choice based on the goals and resources for the project.
+Based on the mentioned pros and cons of PWAs and native apps, it becomes easy for your business to make the right choice as per your accordance.
+Your business has two options PWAs and native apps to deliver a seamless experience to your users.

 We would love to hear your comments relating to the post.
 Got some other thoughts?
 Drop us words through our contact page.